What do we do?

 Helping Individual Businesses

 Helping individual companies prosper is central to BIRC’s mission.
 The Center can assist companies with a variety of issues, ranging from supply chain management to efficient e-business practices.
 BIRC envisions a major role in helping businesses involved in marine sciences and technology, manufacturing, and service.

-BIRC collaborates with other arms of the university, including the Advanced Technology and Manufacturing Center, the College of Engineering, and the School for Marine Sciences and Technology.
+BIRC collaborates with other arms of the university, including the Center for Innovation & Entrepreneurship (formerly the Advanced Technology and Manufacturing Center), the College of Engineering, and the School for Marine Sciences and Technology.
 Thus businesses will receive information and advice after thorough research and analysis by persons expert and experienced in the topic at hand.

 BIRC also works closely with area Chambers of Commerce and similar groups to insure that the Center is an effective, accurate conduit for information exchange.